cashubtc/nuts/bonded-pol.md

-# NUT-XX-B: Bonded Proof of Liabilities
+# NUT-388-B: Bonded Proof of Liabilities

 `optional` `experimental`

+> **Draft identifier:** `388` is the base proposal's pull-request number and MUST be replaced with the NUT number assigned when that proposal is merged.

 ---

 ## Abstract

-This document extends [NUT-XX: Proof of Liabilities][pol] with Bitcoin-native collateral and permissionless slashing.
+This document extends [NUT-388: Proof of Liabilities][pol] with Bitcoin-native collateral and permissionless slashing.

 A participating mint locks bitcoin in a recursive covenant called the **PoL bond**.
 The covenant carries the latest Proof of Liabilities epoch commitment and permits the bonded funds to move only through protocol-defined state transitions.
 A mint can advance the bond by publishing a new PoL epoch, close after every committed redemption window ends, or lose the entire bond to the first challenger who proves a supported PoL violation.